natanfudge/fabric-docs/docs/Modding-Tutorials/World-Generation/structures.md

 You are going to need a Feature and Generator for the most basic structure.
-The feature handles the process of registering the structure and loading it in when the world is generating-- it answers questions such as â€˜should I spawn here?â€™ and â€˜what is my name?â€™ The generator handles the placement of blocks or loading in a structure file if you choose to do so.
+The feature handles the process of registering the structure and loading it in when the world is generating-- it answers questions such as 'should I spawn here?' and 'what is my name?'
+The generator handles the placement of blocks or loading in a structure file if you choose to do so.